ihc4bc/projectpage_amirakbarnejad/index.md

 # Sec 6.
 Applying GPEX to Her2 Predictors
-We applied our proposed GPEX to Her2 predictors which were trained on the pixel-level annotations.
+We trained Her2 predictors using the pixel-level labels.
+Afterwards, we applied our proposed GPEX to the predictors to obtain GPs which are equivalent to the Her2 predictors.
+Since GP is a white-box model, the obtained GPs can provide insights about the Her2 predictors.
 TODO: the result of the analysis.